mofosyne/roTec_pcb/README.md

 - Added a lot more stitching between front and back ground planes
 - Removed vias from on top of silkscreen and off of pads
 - Attempted to reduce layer crossings
+- Added test pads for the nice!nano/promicro to help users to figure out if the pads is correctly soldered down.
+- Added connectors recommended by [this hackaday article ](https://hackaday.com/2022/05/04/the-connector-zoo-i2c-ecosystems) for easy attachment for i2c devices.
+Pads also exposed in case you want to solder the i2c device down.
+- Added buzzer pads so that buzzer can be included in a more compact manner.
+- Added pads to expose all the GPIO pins in case users want to use the GPIO for other purpose.
+- Added additional marking to indicate resistance and capacitor values
+- Added BMS bypass in case users are using batteries with integrated protection already

 # Variants